If you haven’t seen it:

 For all his love of rules, he is hardly law-abiding himself.
 In his short visit to Earth he enters American air space without permission, lands an unlicensed vehicle in a municipal park, damages military property, deals in unauthorised currency, obstructs traffic, illegally uses a service elevator, kills two men, damages public property, and evades a taxi fare.
 When not breaking the law, he sulks a lot about the fact that all the world leaders won’t immediately drop everything and come to Washington to hear what he has to say – however it does not seem to occur to him to use radio or television to get his message across.

 The American military don’t come out of this looking too good either.
-They leave the spaceship guarded by just 2 soldiers who seem to have orders to turn their backs to it most of the time so that people can wander in and out.
+They leave the spaceship guarded by just 2 soldiers who seem to have orders to turn their backs to it at regular intervals so that people can wander in and out.
 They also allow the most important visitor in Earth’s history to escape, having failed to even take a photograph of him.
 Most damningly though, when Gort goes walkabout at the end, and rescues Klaatu’s body from the high security prison cell, they do not even notice!

 The Day the Earth Stood Still was made at the height of the cold war, at a time when everyone was very scared of nuclear holocaust, and that comes across clearly in the script.
 Klaatu is a Christ figure come to deliver humanity from oblivion.
 Knowing what we know now, that mankind did not destroy the world in the 1950s, it would be easy to laugh at their paranoia.
-It could so easily have been different though, and I think they were right to be scared.
+It could so easily have been different though, and I do understand why so many people were scared.

 The Day the Earth Stood Still